guotata1996/RoadRunner_Rel/README.md

   - New: Reset the application to blank state.
 All unsaved changes will be lost.
   - Open: Load an .xodr map.
 Only those exported from RoadRunner are supported.
   - Save: Save current map in .xodr format.
+  - Background: Choose an image as background.
+Recommand at least 1000x1000 pixels.
   - Preference: Application-wide options and About.
 - Edit
   - Undo